 A Workforce Solutions representative stresses the importance of developing job interview skills

-"Offenders need to be made aware of all the radical changes taking place in employment and modern society.
+"Residents need to be made aware of all the radical changes taking place in employment and modern society.
 The world has not stopped its evolution while they are incarcerated," Principal C. Williams said.
-"The purpose of this event was to acquaint offenders with changes in the social and occupational landscape."
+"The purpose of this event was to acquaint residents with changes in the social and occupational landscape."

-This event focused on improving offenders' occupational readiness.
-According to Workforce Solutions facilitator C. Kennard, offenders can be discouraged by the problems they have to deal with upon release and often need someone to remind them of their personal worth.
+This event focused on improving residents' occupational readiness.
+According to Workforce Solutions facilitator C. Kennard, residents can be discouraged by the problems they have to deal with upon release and often need someone to remind them of their personal worth.